Limits of almost homogeneous spaces and their fundamental groups: Introduction

 \subsection{Acknowledgments}

 The author would like to thank Vladimir Finkelshtein, Enrico LeDonne, Adriana Ortiz, Anton Petrunin, and Burkhard Wilking for helpful comments and discussions.
+The author would also like to thank an anonymous reviewer whose comments have improved this paper significantly.
 This research was supported in part by the International Centre for Theoretical Sciences (ICTS) during a visit for participating in the program - Probabilistic Methods in Negative Curvature (Code: ICTS/pmnc 2019/03).